 What is behind this success?
 The credit for the victory goes to the driver, but also and above all to the team.
 However, Keke Rosberg has matured little by little, and admits that without this team behind him he will not have won the title.

 "I made a lot of mistakes, particularly in the middle of the season, but the team always helped me, they were very supportive.
 I would also like to point out that it is true that I am the first Finnish driver to win the world championship, but that another Scandinavian driver before me was a real champion and would have deserved the rainbow helmet.
 I dedicate this success to myself, Keke Rosberg, but I want to remember a great master, who only by bad luck did not have this satisfaction: I am talking about Peterson.
 It's incredible that Ronnie didn't get what I got, being less good than him".

 These heartfelt words make it clear what Rosberg is made of, a driver who at thirty-three years of age has realised the dream that many champions have never achieved, a character who inspires sympathy.
 For 1983 the Finn has asked Williams for a competitive car and he has only one condition: he does not want Andrea De Cesaris in the team.
 In recent days there has been talk of a possible move of the driver to the English team, but Keke does not want to have him as a partner:

 "It's not fear, but I don't like De Cesaris so I prefer to keep him away".

-In spite of Tambay's early retirement and Andretti's abandonment during the race due to the breakage of a metal arm that regulated the convergence of the right rear wheel, Ferrari won the Constructors' Cup.
-Frank Williams was the first to congratulate the Maranello team on this success.
+In spite of Tambay's early retirement and Andretti's abandonment during the race due to the breakage of a metal arm that regulated the convergence of the right rear wheel, Ferrari wins the Constructors' Cup.
+Frank Williams is the first to congratulate the Maranello team on this success.

 "For us, the Constructors' Cup is more important than the Drivers' Championship".